zompiexx/wargames/README.md

 If you want to try it out for yourself, here are the steps:
 * You will need a Linux machine
 * You will need a gcc compiler installed
-* You will need a telnet client installed (on the client machine)
+*   Optional - only needed for client/server mode: You will need a telnet client installed (on the client machine)
-* You will need telnetd installed on the server side, but can be left disabled as will be called as required
+*   Optional - only needed for client/server mode: You will need telnetd installed (on the server side), but can be left disabled as will be called as required
 * Install script and "manual" to follow

 NOTE: The C programs are all work in progress, so expect some bugs!
+The reason for using telnet instead of SSH is that the Imsai 8080esp WiFi modem only supports telnet.
+If this is not an issue for you, then by all means use SSH (although, this will require authentication, so not ideal for this simulation).